-The MSN degree program will consist of 39-42 credit hours.
-The nursing education specialty is 42 hours and the nursing administration specialty is 39 credit hours.
-The MSN program is based on the belief that graduate education builds on previous knowledge, experience and degrees.
-The following plan of study provides the MSN student with core knowledge and concepts from which to build a specialty practice in nursing education or administration.
+The MSN degree program will consist of 39-42 credit hours depending on program track The MSN program is based on the belief that graduate education builds on previous knowledge, experience and degrees.
+The following plan of study provides the MSN student with core knowledge and concepts from which to build a specialty practice in nursing.